Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 16 Oktober 2025 02.21.50 UTC
+- WIB: Kamis, 16 Oktober 2025 03.30.29 UTC
-- WITA: Kamis, 16 Oktober 2025 03.21.50 UTC
+- WITA: Kamis, 16 Oktober 2025 04.30.29 UTC
-- WIT: Kamis, 16 Oktober 2025 04.21.50 UTC
+- WIT: Kamis, 16 Oktober 2025 05.30.29 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: nature
+Kategori: friendship